andreasstamos/ntuaflix/README.md

 ```bash
 docker compose up --build
 ````
-The frontend will be served on port 5000.
+The frontend will be served on port 5000 and the API on port 8000.

 ## Manual setup